Lattice-Automation/seqviz/README.md

 ];
 ```

-In the example above, the "Strong promoter" would span the first to twenty-second basepair.
+In the example above, the "Strong promoter" would span the first to twenty-second base pair.

 #### `translations (=[])`

 An array of `translations`: sequence ranges to translate and render as amino acids sequences.
 Requires 0-based `start` (inclusive) and `end` (exclusive) indexes relative the DNA sequence.
-A direction is required: 1 (FWD) or -1 (REV).
+A direction is required: `1` (FWD) or `-1` (REV).

 ```js
 translations = [